-Read or memorize and tell "The Tower of Babel" (based on Genesis 11:1-9) to your child (found in Oak Meadow Grade 3 Resource Book).
+Read or memorize and tell "The Tower of Babel" to your child (found in Oak Meadow Grade 3 Resource Book).
 If you haven't yet done so, please read the social studies introduction in the resource book and read about storytelling in the Oak Meadow Guide to Teaching the Early Grades.
 It is most beneficial to tell the story, rather than read it, to your child.
 Of course, you aren't expected to memorize the story word for word and recite it verbatim.
 Rather, simply imagine the story as you speak and tell your child the essential themes and story events.
 As always, feel free to embellish!

 After telling the story of "The Tower of Babel," have your child retell it to you the next morning.
 Work together to recall specific details and to get the story events in the correct order.
 Retelling stories at this age includes some deeper thinking and story exploration.
 Why did the people build the Tower of Babel?
-Why did Yahweh confuse them?
-What was the result of Yahweh's actions?
-Could he have done something else?
-What?
+Why did God spread the people around the world?
+What problems might arise when people do not understand one another's language?